Tesseract-TYPO3/templatedisplay/Documentation/Installation/Index.rst

 Extension "templatedisplay" requires the PHP Simple XML library.

-Versions 2.0.0 and above require TYPO3 6.2 or more.
+Versions 2.0.0 and above require TYPO3 CMS 7 or more.

+.. _installation-upgrade:

 Upgrading
 ^^^^^^^^^